 - Investing in a copier specifically designed for photocopying books may be beneficial if you are frequently copying book pages.

 - Books are composed of a variety of materials, which makes them especially vulnerable to the environment they are stored in.

 - Avoid exposure to excessive amounts of light.
-Light damage is irreversable - daylight and fluorescent lighting have high levels of UV radition which can cause damage rapidly.
+Light damage is irreversible - daylight and fluorescent lighting have high levels of UV radiation which can cause damage rapidly.

 - No books or paper products should be stored in a basement or attic.